ABOUT THE GRADUATION CEREMONY

 The bachelor's gown, designed to be worn closed, has pointed sleeves.
-The master's gown, which may be worn open or closed, has an oblong, open sleeve which hangs down in traditional manner.
+The master's gown, which may be worn open or closed, has an oblong, open sleeve that hangs down in traditional manner.
 The doctor's gown has bell-shaped sleeves.
 It may be worn open or closed.

 Bachelor's and master's gowns are untrimmed.
 The facing and three bars across the sleeves of the doctor's gowns are generally velvet and are either black or coincide with the color of the edging of the hood.
 The colors in the hoods and gowns represent the various fields in which the degrees were earned.

 The hoods, which differ in length for the three degrees, are lined with the official colors of the university or college conferring the degree, usually with one color forming a chevron pattern over the other.
 Hoods are edged and bound with velvet of the color appropriate for the degree.
 Colors and corresponding fields of study are:

 The chair of Faculty Senate carries a mace to symbolize the authority of the faculty in academic matters and the practice of shared governance within the university.

 During the Middle Ages, the wood mace clad in metal was an effective weapon in battle.
 As newer and more powerful arms were developed, its military significance diminished and it was transformed into a symbol of authority.

 The earliest ceremonial maces were borne by bodyguards of the 12th century English and French kings.
 By the end of the 16th century, they were used widely by officials of English cities and towns.
 Today, the use of the ceremonial mace is found in the British Houses of Parliament and is carried before ecclesiastical dignitaries and in university ceremonies.